Kevinpgalligan/KevingalWebsite/pages/blog/darts.md

 date: 2020-08-05
 description: How you can estimate a mathematical constant using only darts and a dartboard.
 draft: yes
+requires: math

 A darts player and a mathematician walk into a bar.
-The mathematician takes a seat and orders cranberry juice, while the darts player starts practising over at the dartboard.
+The mathematician takes a seat and orders cranberry juice, while the darts player starts practising at the dartboard.

 After a while, the mathematician looks over.
 "You're not very good, are you?" she says, as another dart whizzes uselessly into the backboard.

 "No," says the darts player miserably.
-"It's almost like playing bingo."
+"It's like playing bingo."

-At this, the mathematician's ears perk up.
-She sits up in her seat.
+The mathematician's ears perk up.
 "Bingo, you say?"

 "Yeah, just watch."

 The darts player throws a few darts at the board, and sure enough, they seem to distribute themselves across it without any noticeable pattern.
-At random.
+Almost... at random.

 INSERT PICTURE HERE

 The mathematician watches with interest.
 She takes a sip of her cranberry juice and says, "Listen.
 You might not be very good at darts, but I have a fun experiment we can try."

-She walks over to the chalkboard used for keeping score, grabs a lump of chalk and draws a circle inscribed in a square.
+She walks over to the chalkboard used for keeping score, grabs a lump of chalk, and draws a circle inscribed in a square.

 INSERT PICTURE HERE